cat ~/research.md

 I have worked on the project led by Leah Houri-Zeevi studying how female mosquitoes control mating and sperm use over time: how they accept or reject males across various species.

-This is a pic I took of two mosquitoes mating!
+A photo I took of two mosquitoes mating.